External Littelmann paths for crystals of type A: DEFINITIONS AND NOTATION

 By the ground-breaking work of Chuang and Rouquier \cite{CR}, the highest weight module $V(\Lambda)$ can be categorified.
 The weight spaces lift to categories of representations of blocks of cyclotomic Hecke algebras, the basis vectors lift to simple modules, the Chevalley generators $e_i,f_i$ lift to restriction and induction functors $E_i,F_i$, and the simple reflections in the Weyl group lift to derived equivalences, which in a few important cases are actually Morita equivalences.
-We will not be using the categorified version, but it provides the underlying motivation for trying to understand the multipartitions which label the simple modules of the cyclotomic Hecke algebras.
+We will not be using the categorified version, but it provides the underlying motivation for trying to understand the multipartitions, which label the simple modules of the cyclotomic Hecke algebras.
+For $r=1$, in what is called the degenerate case, these are the group algebras of symmetric groups.

-We will use the Littelmann path model in the form given in \cite{N}, in which each Littelmann path will have a fixed parametrization.
-The theory originated with work of Lakshmibai and Seshadri, but it was Littelman in \cite{L} who proved many of the morst important properties of the path model of the highest weight representations.
-A path $\pi$ is a continuous, piecewise linear function from the closed interval $[0,1]$ into the real space $\mathbb R \otimes_\mathbb Z P(\Lambda)$ such that $\pi(0)=0$ and $\pi(1) \in P(\Lambda)$.
-Let $\mathcal P$ denote the set of paths.
-The LS-representation of a Littelmann path will be
+There are three distinct labellings for an element of a Kashiwara crystal $B(\Lambda)$, \cite{K1},\cite{K2}, of type $A$.
+We will not directly need the definition of the crystal or of its crystal base.
+An element of the crystal base can be labelled by its Littelmann path, by its multipartitions, and by its canonical basis.
+In this paper we are concerned only with the first two, looking for cases where there is a direct connection between them, so that we can read off the multipartition from the Littelmann path or the Littelmann path from the multipartition.
+In a different paper, \cite{OS}, we make a similar direct passage from a multipartition to a canonical basis element for a symmetric crystal.

-where the $\nu_i$ are all defect $0$ weights, lying in the Weyl group orbit of $\Lambda$.
-The straight subpaths of the Littelmann path $\pi(t)$ will be parameterized by the intervals $[a_{j-1},a_j]$,where $a_0=0$.
-The \textit{corner weights} which form the endpoints of the straight subpaths will be $\kappa_0=0$ and
+The theory originated with work of Lakshmibai and Seshadri for type A, but it was Littelmann in \cite{L} who extended to other types and who proved many of the most important properties of the path model of the highest weight representations.
+A path $\pi$ is a continuous, piecewise linear function from the closed real interval $[0,1]$ into the real space $\mathbb R \otimes_\mathbb Z P(\Lambda)$ such that $\pi(0)=\{0\}$ and $\pi(1) \in P(\Lambda)$.
+The weight $\pi(1)$ will be called the \textit{weight of the path}.